XeroAPI/xero-node/README.md

 Supports all three applications types:

 * Private
 * Public
 * Partner

-This module will be completed to support ALL Core and Payroll operations by the end of February 2014.

 Create an Issue for any suggestions, specifically how to tidily support Where in a simple fashion.